 This was a favorite dinner party recipe of my friend Patricia, who was a classically-trained chef.
 She gave me the recipe after I had it at her house where she served it with mashed potatoes and a spinach salad.
-Years later I came across it in America the Beautiful.
+Years later I came across the recipe in America the Beautiful.

 Notes: